 As an early childhood educator, you play a vital role in preparing children for their next big step: kindergarten.
 Families trust you to keep their children safe, nurture their growth, and set the foundation for lifelong learning.
 But kindergarten readiness isn’t just about knowing ABCs or counting.
 It’s about fostering curiosity, social and emotional skills,

-A Warm Welcome: Tips for welcoming new children and families
+A warm welcome: Tips for welcoming new children and families

 Four tips to help you warmly welcome new children and their families to your early learning setting.